TLCFEM/suanPan-manual/docs/Library/Section/Eccentricity.md

 ![eccentricity](Eccentricity.svg)

-The first moment of area can be computed as
+The barycentre can be computed as

 $$
 \begin{split}